JiaoZhang-Amanda/CS-interview/Object-Oriented Programming/JAVA Interview Q.md

   - The two operators are used to compare objects to check equality.
   - "==" for address comparison; "equals()" for content comparison. == checks if both objects point to the same memory location whereas .equals() evaluates to the comparison of values in the objects.

-### HashTable VS HashMap
-  - HashTable is synchronized and thread-safe(can be shared with many threads), whereas HashMap is not and not-thread safe(can not be shared).
-Thus, HashMap is better for non-threaded applications.(HashMap can be synchronized by Map m = Collections.synchronizeMap(hashMap))
-  - HashTable does not allow null keys or values, HashMap allows one null key and any number of null values.

 ### final VS finalize VS finally
 - Final is a keyword.
 Final is used to apply restrictions on class, method and variable.
 Final class can't be inherited, final method can't be overridden and final variable value can't be changed.
 - Finally is a block.
 Finally is used to place important code, it will be executed whether exception is handled or not.
 - Finalize is a method.
 Finalize is used to perform clean up processing just before object is garbage collected.

-### List VS Set VS Map
-Set: HashSet, LinkedHashSet, TreeSet
-List: ArrayList, LinkedList, Vector
-Map: HashMap, LinkedHashMap, HashTable, TreeMap

-- List allows duplicates while Set doesn't allow duplicates.
-- Map holds two objects per Entry e.g. a key and a value and It may contain duplicate values but keys are always unique.
-- List is an ordered collection, List's contract maintains insertion order or element.
-Set is an unordered collection, you get no guarantee on which order element will be stored.
-- The list allows null elements and you can have many null objects in a List because it also allowed duplicates.
-Set just allow one null element as there is no duplicate permitted while in Map you can have null values and at most one null key.

-### ArrayList VS Vector VS LinkedList
-- ArrayList is non-synchronized, while Vector is synchronized which means multiple threads can work on ArrayList at the same time.
-- ArrayList grow by half of its size when resized while Vector doubles the size of itself by default when grows.
-- ArrayList gives better performance as it is non-synchronized.
-Vector operations gives poor performance as they are thread-safe.
-- LinkedList is faster in add and remove, but slower in get.

 ### what is contract between hashcode and equals method in java?
 public boolean equals(Object obj)